Zack Sabre Jr.

-Luke James Uggles Eatwell (born 24 July 1987), known by his ring name Zack Sabre Jr. (ザック・セイバーJr., Zakku Seibā Junia) and its abbreviated form ZSJ, is an English-born professional wrestler.
-He is signed to New Japan Pro-Wrestling (NJPW), where he is the second leader of the group The Mighty Don't Kneel (TMDK).
-He is a former record two-time IWGP World Heavyweight Champion, and is also a former two-time, longest-reigning, and inaugural NJPW World Television Champion.
-He also makes sporadic appearances for partner promotion All Elite Wrestling (AEW).
-He is widely regarded as one of the greatest technical wrestlers of all time.
+Lucas James Uggles Eatwell (born 24 July 1987), known by his ring name Zack Sabre Jr. (ザック・セイバーJr., Zakku Seibā Junia) and its abbreviated form ZSJ, is an English professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is the second and current leader of The Mighty Don't Kneel (TMDK) stable.

 Sabre is a former NWA United Kingdom Junior Heavyweight Champion and a product of the NWA UK Hammerlock training school.
 He started training at the age of 14 and later trained in the Pro Wrestling Noah (NOAH) Dojo under Yoshinari Ogawa and Naomichi Marufuji as a member of their roster from 2011 until November 2015.
-He joined Suzuki-gun in 2016, after defeating Katsuyori Shibata in his NJPW debut match for the RevPro British Heavyweight Championship.
+He joined Suzuki-gun in 2017, after defeating Katsuyori Shibata in his NJPW debut match for the RevPro British Heavyweight Championship.
 Outside NJPW, Sabre performs for British promotion Revolution Pro Wrestling (RevPro), as part of NJPW's partnership with the promotion.
 He has also notably wrestled for Pro Wrestling Guerrilla (PWG), Progress Wrestling, and the World Wrestling Network (WWNLive) and their brands EVOLVE and Full Impact Pro.

 Though primarily known for his solo performances, Sabre is also a prolific tag team wrestler.
 In his early career, he made a name for himself as part of the "Leaders of the New School" with Marty Scurll, holding the IPW:UK Tag Team Championship twice.
 He would later win the same title (now called RPW Undisputed British Tag Team Championship) alongside Suzuki-gun stablemate Minoru Suzuki.
 In Pro Wrestling Noah, he was a two-time GHC Junior Heavyweight Tag Team Champion with Yoshinari Ogawa and, in Westside Xtreme Wrestling (wXw), a wXw World Tag Team Champion with Walter.
 Sabre had also formed a tag team with other Suzuki-gun stablemate Taichi ("Dangerous Tekkers"), who were three time IWGP Tag Team Champions; following the Suzuki-gun disbandment, the team disbanded along with it.
+After Suzuki-gun's disbandment, he became the second leader of TMDK, where he would become the inaugural and overall two-time NJPW World Television Championship; with his first reign being the longest in the title's history, a two-time IWGP Heavyweight Champion, a one-time NEVER Openweight 6-Man Tag Team Champion, and the winner of the 34th G1 Climax tournament, the second gaijin wrestler to win the tournament.

 Sabre's offensive style includes a wide array of intricately complex technical wrestling holds and pinning combinations, strikes, athleticism and acrobatics.
 The readers of the Wrestling Observer Newsletter voted Sabre the Best Technical Wrestler of the year for seven consecutive years (2014–2020), and he was voted Best Technical Wrestler of the Decade (2010s).